-Table 25: QA/QC Focus Areas
+Table 26: QA/QC Focus Areas

-Dams
+Dam Inventory -

+Basic Description: The project team met with Jim Weber of the Dam Bureau on January 23, 2019 to review the Dam inventory QA/QC procedures.
+Dam Bureau maintains a record of dams constructed in New Hampshire, with records dating from the first state dams built in the 1930’s to the present.
+There are presently 8,000 dams in the full inventory, although many of the older records have only very partial data.
+Approximately 3,000 dams in the inventory are currently active, and 280 of the dams in the inventory are state-owned.
+The majority of the state-owned dams are on major water bodies in relatively developed areas, and thus are considered high hazard.

-The project team met with Jim Webber of the Dam Bureau on January 23, 2019 to review the Dam inventory QA/QC procedures.
-There are 8,000 dams in the dam inventory, The database was created in 1983-84, and is non-inclusive of paper card data from the 20’s and 30’s.
-The inventory contains ownership, material, inspection, and permit application data.
-Plans, photos, and discharge calculations are also maintained.
-When dam ownership changes, it is required that DES be notified, however this is commonly not done.
-Ownership changes are discovered during routine inspections.
+The dam inventory database was created in 1983-84, and is non-inclusive of paper card data from the 20’s and 30’s.
+The inventory contains ownership, address, dimensions, material, inspection, and permit application data.
+Plans, photos, documents, and discharge calculations are also maintained, although not all are in a digital format.
+When dam ownership changes, it is required that DES be notified; however this is commonly not done in part due to lack of awareness of the requirement.
+Instead, ownership changes are frequentlydiscovered during routine inspections.

-Permits: Any dam structure over six feet tall requires a permit.
-Each permit is assigned a permit number which is the dam number and the year of the permit.
+Permits: Any newly constructed or reconstructed dam structure over six feet tall requires a permit.
+Each permit is assigned a permit number which is created from the dam number and the year of the permit.
 There are less than 20 permits issued each year, most of which are for reconstruction.
-There are also two to four dam removals annually typically because repair is cost-prohibitive.
-The bureau also issues emergency action plans when necessary to address safety issues.
+There are also 2 to 4 dam removals annually, typically because required repairs are cost-prohibitive.
+The Dam Bureau also issues emergency action plans when necessary to address safety issues.

-Inspections: The dam bureau inspects roughly 180 dams annually.
-Dams which are considered hazardous are regularly inspected at specific intervals.
-Of the 3,000 active dams roughly 600-800 are considered hazardous.
+Inspections: Of the 3,000 active dams in New Hampshire, approximately 800 are considered hazardous and are inspected at specific intervals.
 High hazard dams are inspected every two years, significant hazard dams every four, and low hazard every six.
 Dams which are non-menace and meet certain criteria are also inspected every six years.
+In total, the Bureau inspects roughly 180 dams annually.
 Dams which are not considered hazardous have no requirement to be routinely inspected, and some have not been inspected in 20-30 years.
 The hazard class can be re-evaluated (e.g. if a new subdivision is built downstream).

-During inspections all data is validated including ownership, and downstream attributes.
-The GPS location is also verified and should reflect the dam’s access point.
-The town associated with the dam is based on the access point.
-Drone based inspections have been investigated but is currently not allowed by statute.
+During inspections all data is validated, including ownership, physical information, locational information and downstream impacts.
+Inspections are conducted by licensed engineers (either NHDES staff or external consultants), who typically utilize field notebooks to record notes manually.
+Inspectors also collect digital field photographs, which are filed into an electronic filing system.
+Drone based inspections have been investigated but are currently not allowed by statute.

 Hydroelectric dams are inspected every two to four years by the Federal Energy Regulatory Commission (FERC).

 Geospatial Hazard Modeling: Dam breach analysis is performed using GIS software.
 There is a transition to 2D breach analysis.